benediktjost/nvim-treesitter-go-return/README.md

 # nvim-treesitter-go-return
 This plugin uses treesitter to determine the return types of a go function.
-It can be used to create snippets for autofilling the go if err!=nil pattern.
+It can be used to create snippets for auto filling the go if err!=nil pattern.

 ## Usage with luasnip:

 ```
 local ls = require("luasnip")
 local snip = ls.snippet
 local text = ls.text_node
 local func = ls.function_node
-local i = ls.insert_node
+local input = ls.insert_node

 local returnString = function()
 	local res = " return "